redbeakstudio/dust-disco/README.md

 Conveniently, it's time for Burning Man & this time it's virtual.
 No expense to set up a camp, no real dust, and we can attend from home.
 The theme is "the Multiverse."

+It's a technical challenge (& expense in that regard), but is also a technical challenge that can be performed over the regular Web & made accessible for future projects, so we decided to go for it & learn more about social WebXR.

-We decided to create a virtual camp, and to also extend our invitation to scent friends attending Scent Week as well as animators and illustrators attending Lightbox.
+So, we decided to create a virtual camp.
+We will also extend our invitation to scent friends attending Scent Week as well as animators and illustrators attending Lightbox.

 ## Premise
 We are building a dust-scented disco set in an illustrated desert landscape.
 We hope to have some dancying fairy shrimp, stink bugs and other creatures.
 It's probably going to crash, we are learning.
 Learning is the point.